Southern Illinois: Climate

-Southern Illinois lies on the border between humid continental climate (Köppen climate classification Dfa) and humid subtropical climate (Köppen climate classification Cfa).
+Southern Illinois lies within the humid subtropical climate (Köppen climate classification Cfa).
 The region has neither large mountains nor large bodies of water to moderate its temperature and, thus, it is subject to both cold Arctic air and hot, humid tropical air from the Gulf of Mexico and, along with the rest of the midwestern United States, is home to some of the largest temperature extremes in the world.
 The region has four distinct seasons.
 Spring is the wettest season and produces erratic severe weather ranging from tornadoes to winter storms.
 Summers are hot and humid with only occasional and brief respite, and the humidity often makes the heat index rise to temperatures feeling well above 100 °F. Fall is mild with lower humidity and can produce intermittent bouts of heavy rainfall with the first snow flurries usually forming in late November.
 Winters are cold with periodic snow and temperatures often below freezing, however thaws are usually frequent.
 Winter storm systems, such as Alberta clippers and Panhandle hooks, can bring days of heavy freezing rain, ice pellets, and snowfall.

 The normal high temperature in July is 90 °F (32 °C), and the normal low temperature in January is 21 °F (−6 °C), although this varies from year to year.
 Both 100 °F and 0 °F temperatures can be seen on an average 2 or 3 days per year.
 The official record low is -23 °F on February 2, 1884 in Harrisburg, and the record high is 117 °F on July 14, 1954 in East St. Louis.

 Southern Illinois experiences thunderstorms about 50 days a year on average.
 Thunderstorms contribute over half of the annual precipitation.
 Especially in the spring, these storms can often be severe, with high winds, large hail and tornadoes.
 Southern Illinois has been affected on more than one occasion by particularly damaging tornadoes.

 A period of warm weather late in autumn known as Indian summer can occur – roses will still be in bloom as late as November or early December in some years.